justpy-org/justpy/docs/tutorial/pushing_data.md

 ```
 </div>

 At the top of the program we define combinations of Tailwind classes to make our UI a little nicer.
 This technique, of defining classes in a global manner can be used to create templates for JustPy applications.
 Next, we create global components that will be shared by all web pages.
-We introduce the Icon component which is used to display icons from the free Fontawesome collection (https://fontawesome.com/).
+We introduce the `Icon` component which is used to display icons from the free [Fontawesome](https://fontawesome.com/) collection (https://fontawesome.com/).

-Take a look at the third function we define, `message_demo`.
-This is our request handler.
+Take a look at `message_demo`, the third function we define.
 All requests will be handled by this function.
-Each time it is called it creates a new WebPage instance, wp.
-It adds a Div to it (outer_div).
-To this Div we add the predefined header component and another Div which holds the message box and the button used to send messages.
+Each time it is called, it creates a new `WebPage` instance, `wp`.
+It adds a Div to it (`outer_div`).
+To this Div we add the predefined `header` Div and another Div which holds the message box and the button used to send messages.
 The button itself has two child components, the plane icon and the Div with the 'Send' text.
-We then add the shared message div to outer_div.
+We then add the shared message div to `outer_div`.

-The next line, shared_div.pages.append(wp), is important.
-We need to add wp to the list of pages shared_div is on.
-When we call update on shared_div, it will use this list to send an update to the appropriate pages.
-JustPy does not keep track automatically of which page a component is on.
-This would have introduced a lot of overhead since often, as in our case also, a component is indirectly added to a page by being added to a component that has been or will be added to the page.
+he next line, `shared_div.add_page(wp)`, is important.
+We need to add `wp` to the dictionary of pages shared_div is on.
+When we call the `update` method of `shared_div`, it will use this dictionary to update the appropriate browser tabs.
+JustPy does not keep track automatically of which page an element is on.
+This would have introduced a lot of overhead since often, as in our case also, an element is indirectly added to a page by being added to an element that has been or will be added to a page.

-Let's take a closer look at `send_message`, the event handler that gets called when send_button is clicked.
+Let's take a closer look at `send_message`, the event handler that gets called when `send_button` is clicked.
 If the message box is not empty, the function creates a Div to which it adds an icon, a time stamp and the text of the message.
-It then adds the Div as the first element in shared_div.
-It clears the message box and then awaits the update method of shared_div.
-Only shared_div will be updated in all the WebPages it is on.
-All the other components on the WebPage instance will not be updated.
+It then adds the Div as the first element in `shared_div`.
+It clears the message box and then awaits the update method of `shared_div`.
+Only `shared_div` will be updated in all the WebPages it is on.
+All the other elements on the page will not be updated.

 Notice the `send_message` is a coroutine defined using the `async` keyword.
-This is the case because we need to await update from within send_message.
+This is the case because we need to await `update` from within `send_message`.

+## The Final Countdown

 It is often required to call update several times within one event handler.
 For example, you may want to display a loading method while information is being retrieved from a database.
 Here is an exaggerated example:

 ```python